Kyi1914/NLP/Code/Assignment/A4 - Resume Parser/README.md

 I develop a simple web application that showcases the capabilities of extraction.

 <image>
 1. User can upload a PDF.
-2. Then system will extract the information including contact, skills, education and worked organization from the user uploaded
+2. Then system will extract the information including contact, skills, education and worked organization from the user uploaded file.
-3.
+3. The system will support to download the csv file version for each data.